 If it is necessary to clean or dust off the burner then the glass door should be removed by removal of the four retaining screws.
-Re-fit the glass door after cleaning or inspection, ensuring correct orientation and a good seal.
-The gap between the spark electrode and the pilot should be 3.5 - 4.5mm to produce a good spark (see figure 6).
-There should be no need to adjust this.
-If under any circumstances the piezo electric spark fails, the pilot cannot be lit manually.
+Re-fit the glass door after cleaning or inspection, ensuring a good seal.

-8.0 TESTING AND COMMISSIONING
+8.0 | TESTING AND COMMISSIONING

-Turn on and test the gas supply up to the fire for any leaks, in accordance with the current edition of BS 6891 (natural gas installations) or the current edition of BS 5482 pt1 (propane installations).
+Turn on and test the gas supply up to the fire for any leaks, in accordance with the current edition of BS 6891.

 For Republic of Ireland, reference should be made to the current edition of IS813 (the relevant standards governing installation).